 This Wednesday Finns across the world will unite to celebrate their country’s 100th birthday.
-On 6th December 1917 the Parliament of Finland declared the country officially independent from Russia, adopting the Declaration of Independence proposed by Pehr Evind Svinhufvud (later Finland’s third president) the previous week in a specially formed Senate by 100 votes to 88.
+On 6th December 1917 the Parliament of Finland declared the country officially independent from Russia, adopting the Declaration of Independence proposed by Pehr Evind Svinhufvud (later Finland’s third president) the previous week in a specially formed Senate, 100 votes to 88.

-Tensions boiled over on 27th January as Communist sympathisers, led by the Social Democratic Party and supported by arms from the Soviet Union, declared war on the “Whites”, conducted by the conservative led Senate and reinforced by members of the German Army.
-While the communist “Reds” controlled most industrial centres and major cities, the Whites were strongest in the rural north, and, thanks to German support, they were soon able to win back many areas in the south.
+Starvation and famine prevailed in many industrial and rural areas when the declaration was passed, and a lack of interest from a preoccupied new government meant mass polarisation.
+Tensions finally boiled over on 27th January as communist sympathisers, led by the Social Democratic Party and supported with arms from the Soviet Union, declared war on the “Whites”, conducted by the conservative led Senate and reinforced by members of the German Army.
+While the communist “Reds” controlled most industrial centres and major cities, the Whites were strongest in the rural north, and, thanks to German support, were soon able to win back many areas in the south.
 Eventually, by 15th May that year, they were ready to declare victory, and to restart negotiations with Russia.

-Finland is rightly considered a pioneering liberal nation, leading the way for social democracy and an egalitarian state alongside its Nordic neighbours; it gave women the vote as early as 1906 and females now outnumber their male colleagues in parliament.
+Finland is rightly considered a pioneering liberal nation, leading the way for social democracy and an egalitarian state alongside its Nordic neighbours.
+It gave women the vote as early as 1906, and females now outnumber their male colleagues in parliament.

 Finns are known to be a modest, even silent people.
 I hope on Wednesday though, they will abandon this.
 They have so much to celebrate.